yoshinorin/Credentiam/README.md

 * View LDAP users and each user information.
 * View LDAP computers and each computer information.
 * Search object (user, computer, organization)
+* Easy to change search target attributes of LDAP of each objects (Organization, user, computer)

 Maybe can use by OpenLDAP but some contents aren't display.